fpoirotte/python-libxml2/README.md

 * both the libxml2 C library and its header files (i.e. `libxml2` & `libxml2-dev` on Debian)
 * header files for your Python installation (i.e. `python3-dev`)

-**Note:** for now, only builds on Linux (Debian Trixie) have been tested.
-Also, please note that as of this writing, the libxml2 package in Debian Trixie is `2.12.7+dfsg+really2.9.14-2.1`.
-As the name suggests, this is actually libxml2 version 2.9.14 with many patches to make it look like libxml2 version 2.12.7.

 ##### Procedure

 ```sh
 uv add "git+https://github.com/fpoirotte/python-libxml2" --branch 2.9.14
 ```

+**Note:** As of this writing, the libxml2 package in Debian Trixie is `2.12.7+dfsg+really2.9.14-2.1`.
+As the name suggests, this is actually libxml2 version 2.9.14 with several patches to make it behave more like libxml2 version 2.12.7.
+When installing the wrapper for Debian Trixie, select `2.9.14` as the branch to use.

 **Note:** the versioned branches contain the exact same code as the main branch, plus an additional commit to set the version.
-These branches may be force-pushed to, to periodically rebase them on the latest code from the main branch.
+These branches may be force-pushed to periodically, to rebase them on the latest code from the main branch.

 ## Bug reports